RusselSand/Algorithms/README.md

 <b>Input format</b>

-The first line contains the total number of queries to the table, \( n \) (\( 1 \leq n \leq 10^6 \)).
-The following \( n \) lines contain queries, which can be of three types: get, put, delete, as described in the task.
+The first line contains the total number of queries to the table, n (1≤ n≤ 10^6).
+The following n  lines contain queries, which can be of three types: get, put, delete, as described in the task.

-All keys and values are integers, not exceeding \( 10^9 \) in absolute value.
+All keys and values are integers, not exceeding 10^9 in absolute value.
 Numbers can be negative as well.

-For any sequence of commands, the number of keys in the hash table cannot exceed \( 10^5 \).
+For any sequence of commands, the number of keys in the hash table cannot exceed 10^5.

 <b>Output format</b>

-На каждый запрос вида get и delete выведите ответ на него в отдельной строке.
+For each query of type get and delete, output the corresponding answer on a separate line.

 <b> Work principle </b>

-Написала мапу с разрешением коллизий методом цепочек. Если нужно добавить значение, сначала проверяю, нет ли в списке уже такого ключа. Если есть, записываю для него новое значение.
-Если нет, создаю новую ноду и сохраняю ее в качестве головы связного списка.
-Для того, чтобы получить значение, высчитываю номер бакета и ищу нужный ключ по всему связному списку в этом бакете. Если ключ находится, возвращаю связанное с ним значение. Если нет, то возвращаю None.
-Для операции удаления ищу нужный ключ. Если нода была в начале списка, то сохраняю новое начало в бакете.
-Если в середине, то вырезаю ноду, сохраняя в предыдущей ноде ссылку на последующую.
+I implemented a map using the method of resolving collisions with chaining.
+When adding a value, I first check if there is already a key in the list.
+If it exists, I update its value.
+If not, I create a new node and store it as the head of the linked list.

+To retrieve a value, I calculate the bucket number and search for the desired key throughout the linked list in that bucket.
+If the key is found, I return the associated value.
+If not, I return None.

+For the delete operation, I search for the required key.
+If the node was at the beginning of the list, I save the new head in the bucket.
+If it's in the middle, I cut out the node, preserving the reference to the next one in the previous node.

 <b> The proof of correctness </b>

-Для того, чтобы значения распределялись более равномерно, размер массива - это 2 в степени 16.
-Номер бакета определяется с помощью побитового И.
+To distribute values more evenly, the size of the array is chosen as 2 to the power of 16.
+The bucket number is determined using bitwise AND.

 <b> Time complexity </b>

-Все ноды хранятся в массиве. Скорость чтения и добавления элемента в массив - O(1). При хорошей распределенности поиск, удаление и добавление будут стоить O(1). Значит, для n команд сложность будет O(n).
+All nodes are stored in the array.
+The speed of reading and adding an element to the array is O(1).
+With good distribution, search, deletion, and addition will cost O(1).
+Therefore, for n commands, the complexity will be O(n).

 <b> Space complexity </b>

-В худшем случае все команды будут на добавление данных в массив, и сложность будет O(n), где n - количество команд.
+In the worst case, all commands will involve adding data to the array, and the complexity will be O(n), where n is the number of commands.

 </details>